Does Your Dog Need a Friend? Here’s How to Tell if You Should Get a Second Dog

 How to choose the perfect pal for your pup!

-If youโre considering getting a pal for your dog, the match is all important.
+If youโre considering getting a second dog, the match is all important.
 Of course, it all comes down to the individuals, but there are general rules to follow to help ensure a good pairing.
 Here, Gina DiNardo, breed expert and AKC Executive Secretary, shares the guidelines for choosing a dog who will get along well with your dog.

 1. Does your dog enjoy the company of other dogs?